 What are the key benefits of the Bounce Back Loan Scheme?

-There are 3 main benefits for applying to this scheme, including:
+There are 3 main benefits of applying to this scheme:

 - The Government will provide a 100% guarantee to help small and medium-sized businesses quickly access the cash that they need to get the funding that they require.